innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **2F** script_5.R - calculates and plots clustering

-- [x] **Fig 3** - *I couldn't figure out how to use the existing script, so made a new one to do the same thing.
-Uses controls from unique, with duplicates, as comparison (I think this is the way that Erez had originally done it)* - emerson2.R
+- [x] **Fig 3** - emerson2.R: Uses controls generated from control_long.R, with duplicates, as comparison (I think this is the way that Erez had originally done it)

 emerson1.R uses the whole non-expanded set to generate the same plot.